Code-Institute-Submissions/choco-design/README.md

 * As a First Time Visitor, I want to easily understand the main purpose of the site and what is company's main objective.
   * On every page of the website there is a big banner with chocolate photo and company logo which clearly suggests the theme of the website.
-  * On the left side of the banner there is a welcoming title with brief marketing text which tells main purpose of website and every page. *(On mobile and tablet version title section is above banner)*
+  * On the left side of the banner there is a welcoming title with brief marketing text which tells main purpose of website and purpose of every page. *(On mobile and tablet version title section is above banner)*
   * Below banner on the main page there is main content area which contains more details on types of business that owner of the company identified as key partners.

 * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
   * The site has been designed to be responsive on mobile, tablet and desktop sizes.
 At the top of each page there is a clean navigation bar.
 Each link clearly describes to which page user will be redirected.
   * Layout of the website is consistent with navigation bar, banner section, content section and footer on every page.
-  * At the bottom of every page there is a link to bring the user to the top of the page.
+  * At the bottom of every page there is a link to bring the user back to the top of the page.
   * On gallery page in desktop view there are thumbnail images that act as links to each gallery podsection.
   * At the end of each gallery podsection in desktop view there is a link which brings user back to the main gallery menu.